Report Card – Nautica Malibu Triathlon

 I look at each triathlon in two parts: the race and the event.
 The race is that part that consists of swimming, T1, biking, T2, and running.
 It’s the personal goal stuff.
 I’ve already written about that in a previous blog post so I don’t need to do that here.
-The other part is the event.
-That is the part that embodies everything associated with the race like the venue, the race staff, the marketing, etc. This post is my brief report, mostly about the event.

 I give the 2016 Nautica Malibu Triathlon a B grade and here’s why…